pepegar/pepegar.com/content/posts/applicative-programming.md

 -- Page {post = Post {id = 1, title = "this is the post", content = "content of the post", excerpt = "excerpt"}, author = Author {name = "Pepe", lastName = "Garc\237a"}}
 ```

-And this, simply, is our fully functioning blog! {{% sidenote %}} Only if you
-understand someting that runs on the command line, and does not have access to
-the database as _fully functioning_.{{% /sidenote %}}
+{{% sidenote `Only if you understand someting that runs on the command line, and does not have access to the database as _fully functioning_.` %}}And this, simply, is our fully functioning blog! {{% /sidenote %}}

 As you can imagine, `runAp` is part of the [free][free] library, and it takes
 first a _Natural Transformation_ on any two functors, and then an `Ap f a`, and